 The apprentice program is similar, but includes material aimed at those with less mathematical experience.
 It is closely tied to the apprentice course.
 It lasts five weeks.
 Its participants are typically freshmen or sophomores who have not been in advanced mathematics courses.
-Apprentices often participate in the full program the following summer.
+Apprentices, especially from the University of Chicago, often participate in the full program the following summer.

 All participants in the program are required to write a short mathematical paper on some problem or topic of their own choosing, in consultation with graduate students and faculty.
 The paper may be either expository or research, but it must be substantial.
-A first draft must be submitted to mentors by August 19 and the completed paper must be submitted by August 31, unless permission for a later date has been obtained from the program director.
+A first draft must be submitted to mentors by August 14 and the completed paper must be submitted to the director of the program by August 28, unless permission for a later date has been obtained.

 The first few weeks have a larger proportion of lectures than the later weeks, setting up background in some areas, giving self-contained presentations in others, and offering many problems.
-However, there will be classes and study and problem sessions later in the program.
-Papers are strongly encouraged to be on topics related to the lectures, and apprentice papers not related to the lectures must be approved by the program director.
+However, there will be classes and study and problem sessions throughout the program.
+Papers are strongly encouraged to be on topics related to the lectures.
+Collaborative joint papers are very welcome.